-These cold hardy crops can handle frosts and even snow, although they will benefit from the use of season extenders once winter gets too cold or the snow gets too deep.
+These cold-hardy vegetables can handle frosts and even snow, although they will benefit from the use of season extenders once winter gets too cold or the snow gets too deep.
 Be sure to vent your season extenders if you’re using them and remove the snow so they don’t suffer too much damage.

-These fall and winter vegetables should be planted anywhere from early to late summer, and some can even be sown early fall as they grow quickly.
+These fall and winter vegetables should be planted anywhere from early to late summer, and some can even be sown early fall as they are fast-growing fall vegetables.

 When you grow your fall and winter vegetable garden these crops may handle frosts and snow but harvesting them requires the right timing.
 It’s best to wait for them to thaw out otherwise they turn to mush.
 Most crops will be frosted in the early mornings then ‘rebound’ after the thaw.
 If your winters get cold use season extenders and wait for them to thaw out.
 Root veggies can be mulched with straw for easier winter harvesting.
 I’ve found kale and mache to be ok harvested frosted but again, some taste and texture are compromised.